-It’s good to mention also about some important infrastructure objects.
-There are a few hotels in Hunstanton, however, for me, the best is the Le Strange Arms Hotel with Ancient Mariner Inn.
-This always busy place offers the best sunsets in whole Norfolk coast.
+It’s good to mention also some important infrastructure objects.
+There are a few hotels in Hunstanton, however, for me, the best is the Le Strange Arms Hotel with the Ancient Mariner Inn.
+This always busy place offers the best sunsets in the whole Norfolk coast.

 - Ferriby Chalk Formation is the layer extending to the cliff-top.
 It is represented by white or grey chalk limestone deposited during the Cenomanian stage at the start of the Late Cretaceous Epoch (99Ma).
 Locally this formation measures around 10m.
 The Ferriby Chalk Formation belongs to Grey Chalk Subgroup popular widely across the country.
 This rock often contains fossils such as the amonities and belemnites.

-The remnants of recent cliff extension you can find on the cliff-backed beach, that is littered with huge boulders or stones covered in green weeds.
+The remnants of a recent cliff extension you can find on the cliff-backed beach, which is littered with huge boulders or stones covered in green weeds.

 The Hunstanton town is the Norfolk Coast Path start point.
 This 44-mile length route takes you along the sand dunes and beach huts.
 This route is the easy way to reach Old Hunstanton beach from the town centre on foot.

-Hunstanton is one of the best places in the UK to kitesurf and windsurf due to shallow water and open beach especially in Old Hunstanton.
+Hunstanton is one of the best places in the UK to kitesurf and windsurf due to its shallow water and open beach, especially in Old Hunstanton.